Unveiling Neutrino Mysteries with $\Delta(27)$ Symmetry: Theoretical Framework

-The discrete symmetry group $\Delta(27)$\,\cite{Branco:1983tn, Ma:2007wu, Abbas:2014ewa, Chen:2015jta, CentellesChulia:2016fxr, Vien:2020hzy} is a subgroup of $SU(3)$ and is isomorphic to the semi-direct product group $(Z_3 \times Z_3) \times Z_3$.
-It is also a part of the $\Delta(3n^2)$ family with n = 3.
-It has 11 irreducible representations, out of which there are one triplet\,($3$), one anti-triplet \,($\bar{3}$) and nine singlet\,($1_{p,q}$) representations, where, $p,q = 0, 1, 2$.
-Unlike simple discrete symmetry groups such as $A_4$, which offer only two triplets ($3$) and three singlet ($1, 1^{'}, 1^{''}$) representations, the presence of an additional anti-triplet ($\bar{3}$) representation within the framework of $\Delta(27)$ symmetry provides a greater flexibility for understanding deeper physics and extracting important phenomenological insights.
-Let us now briefly explore the product rules associated with $\Delta(27)$ symmetry,
+We extend the SM gauge group with $\Delta(27)$ symmetry~\cite{Branco:1983tn, Ma:2007wu, Abbas:2014ewa, Chen:2015jta, CentellesChulia:2016fxr, Vien:2020hzy}.
+The discrete symmetry group $\Delta(27)$ has eleven irreducible representations, out of which there are one triplet\,($3$), one anti-triplet \,($\bar{3}$) and nine singlet\,($1_{p,q}$) representations, where, $p,q = 0, 1, 2$.
+Unlike simple discrete symmetry groups such as $A_4$\,\cite{Ma:2001dn, King:2006np, Altarelli:2010gt, King:2013eh}, which has got only two triplets ($3$) and three singlet ($1, 1^{'}, 1^{''}$) representations, the presence of an additional anti-triplet ($\bar{3}$) representation within the framework of $\Delta(27)$ symmetry provides a greater flexibility for extracting important phenomenological insights.